ampatspell/ember-cli-documents/NOTES.md

 # TODO

+* split internal/base into absolute base which is useful for proxies.
+* rename `addon/document` to `addon/models` and separate base, documents and proxies
 * proxy state. deleted doc should have err.error=not_found
 * move default `-create-state` states to appropriate classes
 * provide currently matched documents to query (`find-by-ids` loader doesn't need to reload existing docs)
 * export and reorganize properties
 * maybe add `isLoaded` function in proxy opts to determine whether load should happen
 * loader is already loaded if identical query was invoked
-* split internal/base into absolute base which is useful for proxies.
 * batch identity adds and removes `this._withIdentityMutation(mutation => ...)`
 * ember inspector integration (for proxies?)
 * array deserialize should diff existing content not just clear existing content